New Book Release

 ~Photo by Dion Ogust

 Catherine Arra is a former high school English and writing teacher.
 Since leaving the classroom in 2012, her poetry and prose have appeared in numerous literary journals online and in print, and in several anthologies.
-She is the author of (Women in Parentheses) (Aldrich Press/Kelsay Books, 2019) Writing in the Ether (Dos Madres Press, 2018) and three chapbooks, Tales of Intrigue & Plumage (FutureCycle Press, 2017), Loving from the Backbone (Flutter Press, 2015), and Slamming & Splitting (Red Ochre Press, 2014).
-Forthcoming in 2020 from Finishing Line Press, is Her Landscape, Poems based on the Life of Mileva Marić Einstein.
+She is the author of Her Landscape, Poems Based on the Life of Mileva Marić Einstein (Finishing Line Press, 2020), (Women in Parentheses) (Aldrich Press/Kelsay Books, 2019), Writing in the Ether (Dos Madres Press, 2018), and three chapbooks, Tales of Intrigue & Plumage (FutureCycle Press, 2017), Loving from the Backbone (Flutter Press, 2015), and Slamming & Splitting (Red Ochre Press, 2014).
 Arra is a native of the Hudson Valley in upstate New York, where she teaches part-time and facilitates local writing groups.